 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-But if you have a newer, hotter cooking slow cooker, we would recommend making this recipe for a brunch instead.
-The egg mixture can burn in some appliances if it's cooked longer than 6 hours.
+But if you have a newer, hotter-cooking slow cooker, we would recommend making this recipe for brunch instead.
+The egg mixture can burn in some appliances if it's cooked longer than six hours.
 If you are making this recipe for company, try it out first a week or so ahead of time.

 This recipe can be as mild or spicy as you'd like.
 If you like spicy food, add more green chiles, or use jalapeno peppers instead.
 You can also use Pepper Jack cheese in place of the Monterey Jack.
 If you like your breakfast food milder, reduce the chili powder, use green chiles in place of the jalapeño peppers (or omit them), and reduce or omit the cayenne pepper.